 Anamnesis of a Landscape

-The expansive installation in the garage of KUNST HAUS WIEN.
-The expansive installation consists of several X-ray light boxes of different sizes, screen printing screens, inscribed glass plates and a four-channel video installation.
-On these different supports, the artist has mounted his photographic observations of the wild river landscape in a multi-faceted way.
-Turk documents the geological conditions and changes, such as those caused by the 1976 earthquake, records the economic exploitation of the raw materials gravel and water, follows the traces of warlike conflicts during the First World War and sheds light on the topic of nature conservation using ecological research facilities on site.
+The expansive installation in the garage of KUNST HAUS WIEN consists of several X-ray light boxes of different sizes, screen printing screens, inscribed glass plates and a four-channel video installation.
+On these different media, the artist has mounted his observations of the river landscape in a multi-faceted way.
+Turk documents the geological conditions and changes, such as those caused by the 1976 earthquake, records the economic utilisation of the raw materials gravel and water, follows the traces of warlike conflicts during the First World War and sheds light on the topic of nature conservation using ecological research facilities on site.

 Herwig Turk was born in 1964 in St. Veit an der Glan and works as an artist in Vienna.
 His projects arise in the field of tension between art, technology and science.
 Since 2006, the landscape as an experimental laboratory of industrial, military and logistical activities has taken a central position in his work.

 Water protection & hydropower

 with Herwig Turk and curator Verena Kaspar